Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 - My Mirror, Sword and Shield, Lloyd and Cecile share a home and raise their adoptive son Suzaku together but their relationship is platonic.
-Cecile thinks Lloyd as her annoying friend while Lloyd sees her as his assistant.
+Cecile thinks of Lloyd as her annoying friend, while Lloyd sees her as his assistant.

 - Son of the Sannin starts off with this as its base premise, with Jiraiya and Tsunade moving in together to raise an infant Naruto.
 That said, the two of them do eventually become romantically involved and get married after a few years of living under the same roof.

 - Though Toriel remains the primary caregiver, many Undertale fanfics have most of the boss monsters (Sans, Papyrus, Undyne, etc) sharing the duty of parenting Frisk, mixing this trope with Raised by the Supernatural.
-Sometimes the trope goes Up to Eleven with the entire Monster Kingdom having shared custody of Frisk.
+Sometimes the entire Monster Kingdom has shared custody of Frisk.

 - Barbie as the Island Princess begins with Sagi (a red panda) and Azul (a peacock) finding a human girl washed up on the shore of their island after a shipwreck.
 Despite Azul's initial protests, they end up helping her, and raising her as their own.
 At some point during the Time Skip, they were joined by Tika, a baby elephant whose biological parents are never mentioned nor seen.